nwuAI/CWNet/README.md

-## Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation
+## Convolution and Wavelet Cooperated CNN-Transformer architecture for Retinal Vessel Segmentation

 by Zhan Li, Jianjun Zeng, Yuning Wang, Yisong Han, Chengpeng Nie, Songdi Wu, Qinru Sun

-* We provide related codes and configuration files to reproduce the "Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation"
+* We provide related codes and configuration files to reproduce the "Convolution and Wavelet Cooperated CNN-Transformer architecture for Retinal Vessel Segmentation"

 ## Introduction
-Our paper propose a Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation (MCNet) by integrating multi-direction convolution and transformer together.
+Our paper propose a Multi-Direction Convolution and Transformer Cooperated Network for Retinal Vessel Segmentation (CWNet) by integrating multi-direction convolution and transformer together.
 The
-MCNet employs a dual-branch encoder, and a Transformer as the bottleneck, to capture the multi-directional features and the global features, respectively.
+CWNet employs a dual-branch encoder, and a Transformer as the bottleneck, to capture the multi-directional features and the global features, respectively.
 In addition, we design two modules, the Convolution and Wavelet Fusion module (CWF) and the Feature Enhancement